fenago/katacoda-scenarios/apache-spark/apache-spark-rdd/steps/6/text.md

-**Step 4:** We can also create an RDD from data present in Hadoop Distributed File System (HDFS) using the same textFile API.
+We can also create an RDD from data present in Hadoop Distributed File System (HDFS) using the same textFile API.
 But instead of local path, we have to provide a HDFS path.

 ```
 val ratings = sc.textFile("hdfs://dev_server:9000/file.txt")